rdentato/try/README.md

   thrownexception()   Only usable in a catch block to retrieve the exception or thrown()         that has been caught.
 Only useful in a catch() block).

-  thrownid()          Only usable in a catch block to retrieve the exception
-                      identifier (the second parameter of the throw() function)

   thrownfile()        Only usable in a catch block to retrieve the filename thrownline()        and the line of the try/catch block that genereated the